 This effect is accentuated when her projection becomes detailed in the section beginning ‘One morning…’ The detail of ‘thick and black’ smoke rising sounds actual and the specificity of ‘Fifteen minutes later’ creates a sense of urgency.
 The nine paragraphs depict decisions, abandonment and escape as Mrs Burridge ‘takes one last look around the house’, ‘unchains’ the dogs and ‘walks north in her heavy boots’, into the countryside, carrying her gun.
 It is a style of post-apocalyptic writing which was to be picked up much later in, for example, Cormac McCarthy’s 2007 novel The Road.
 Like that novel too, danger peaks when Mrs Burridge meets strange men, whose ‘eyes have fastened’ on her gun.

 Real or Unreal?

 The effect is so striking, that the reader may well be expecting such events to happen, just as Mrs Burridge does, when she ‘goes to the kitchen door’ to look out in the last line.
-The sense of an all-pervading but unspoken and unseen threat which pervades the story is significant when we consider that Atwood wrote it during the Cold War, the long nuclear stand-off between America and the USSR.
+The sense of an all-pervading but unspoken and unseen threat which sustains the story is significant when we consider that Atwood wrote it during the Cold War, the long nuclear stand-off between America and the USSR.
 It was written fifteen years after the Cuban missile crisis, which brought the two superpowers the closest they have ever been to nuclear confrontation.
-It is quite likely that some of that Atwood is reflecting that geopolitical tension in her story.
+It is quite possible that Atwood is reflecting some of that geopolitical tension in her story.

 Narrative methods to consider: